 If you do qualify as being under severe financial hardship, you'll be allowed to withdraw between $1,000 and $10,000.

-Early withdrawal of super to pay off mortgage debt
+Accessing super to pay off your mortgage

-Yes you can, because struggling to make your mortgage repayments falls under 'compassionate grounds'.
+Struggling to make your mortgage repayments falls under 'compassionate grounds'.
 The ATO states that if you're at risk of losing your home because you can't make repayments, you can access your super.
 This only applies to mortgage arrears - not rental arrears.

 With that said, you can only access your super early to make mortgage repayments if: